 Once butter has melted, add a 16 ounce bag of marshmallows, and cook on medium low, stirring frequently until melted.

-Once melted, remove pan from heat.
+When they have fully melted, remove pan from heat.
 Add the candied fruit, nuts and raisins.
 Stir well to fully combine.
 Mixture WILL be thick.
+Just keep on stirring…

 Now add the graham cracker crumbs, and stir well.
 Now it will be REALLY thick.
 Mix until totally combined!